Shifting AI Efficiency From Model-Centric to Data-Centric Compression: How Data-centric Compression Drives Efficient and Effective Models

-As AI development enters a new phase where context length becomes the primary bottleneck, the research focus of AI efficiency should shift towards data-centric compression through token compression, enabling more efficient and scalable AI systems.
+As AI development enters a new phase where context length becomes the primary bottleneck, the research focus of AI efficiency should shift towards data-centric compression, enabling more efficient and scalable AI systems.